Founders

 abrennan@elimishakakuma.org

-• Katherine L. Hall
+• Dr. Katherine L. Hall

 Katherine L. Hall has been working in education for over 30 years.
 She has recently returned from living and working in Abu Dhabi, Dubai and Cairo for 14 years.
 She taught public speaking, composition and rhetoric, business communications, technical writing and psychology whilst abroad.
 She has worked with her students on community service projects worldwide for her entire teaching career and together they have impacted students around the world—including in Uganda, South Africa, Philippines, Bangladesh, Afghanistan and Thailand.
 She received her Ph.D.
 (Curriculum and Instruction) and M.A.
 (English) from Virginia Tech and her B.A.
 (English) from Christopher Newport University.
 She currently is an Instructor in the English Department at Virginia Tech.